UP polls: Congress nominee from Bareilly Cantt joins SP, to contest from same seat | Politics

 - India

-Days after the Congress named her as its candidate from the Bareilly Cantt assembly seat in Uttar Pradesh, Supriya Aron on Saturday joined the Samajwadi Party which fielded her from the same constituency.
+Days after the Congress named her as its candidate from Bareilly Cantt in Uttar Pradesh, Supriya Aron on Saturday joined the Samajwadi Party which fielded her from the same assembly constituency.

 Supriya Aron, a former mayor of Bareilly, joined the Samajwadi Party along with her husband and former Congress MP Pravin Singh Aron.